sailfishos-sony-tama/main/hadk-sony-xz2.md

 # Build packages and root system

-Packages can be built using TBuilder or manually.
+Packages can be built using OBS (current preference), TBuilder or manually.

+## Building using OBS

+See scripts in this repository to update HAL packages and system is needed.
+Other updates are done through OBS.

 ## Building using TBuilder